SDayneko/optoelectronics/README.md

 Use the performance_LED.py script to measure and calculate the performance of LEDs.
 All data will be saved in a csv-file.

+Parameters in the LED scrip (performance_LED.py) must calculate and changed.
+Please, contact me for additional consultation.

 ## Script to measure photovoltaic devices (OPVs, OSCs, PSCs and QDSCs)
 <ul class="list-group">
   <li class="list-group-item">OPVs - organic photovoltaics</li>